nbicocchi/learn-microservices/modules/chassis/chassis-python/slides/2 - Routes.md

     ]
 ```

-> [!TIP]
-> Run: `fastapi dev main.py`

 ### Less pedantic response

 There are some cases where you need or want to return some data that is not exactly what the type declares.

-For example, you could want to return a dictionary or a database object, but declare it as a Pydantic model.
-This way the Pydantic model would do all the data documentation, validation, etc. for the object that you returned (e.g. a dictionary or database object).

-If you added the return type annotation, tools and editors would complain with a (correct) error telling you that your function is returning a type (e.g. a `dict`) that is different from what you declared (e.g. a Pydantic model).

 In those cases, you can use the path operation decorator parameter `response_model` instead of the return type.